Pediatric behavioral intervention

 • Improve family relationships

-What to expect with Pediatric Behavioral Intervention?
+What to expect with a pediatric behavioral intervention?

 Once you provide a referral from your pediatrician to our Center for Autism and Developmental Disabilities, we’ll schedule your appointment.
 Then we’ll meet with your family and create a treatment plan that best fits your child.

-What to expect before Pediatric Behavioral Intervention?
+What to expect before a pediatric behavioral intervention

 Based on your referral, our intake specialist will call you to set up an appointment.
 We encourage you to bring your child’s medical or school records to the first appointment, if possible.

-What to expect during Pediatric Behavioral Intervention?
+What to expect during a pediatric behavioral intervention

 We work with you and your child together, throughout the process.
 That way, we can get to know your family and determine what strategies work best for you.
 Families appreciate that we’re flexible in our treatment planning.